Hilltown Township, Pennsylvania: Climate

 According to the Köppen climate classification system, Hilltown Twp has a Hot-summer, Humid continental climate (Dfa).
 Dfa climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F, at least four months with an average mean temperature ≥ 50.0 °F, at least one month with an average mean temperature ≥ 71.6 °F and no significant precipitation difference between seasons.
-Although most summer days are slightly humid in Hilltown Twp, episodes of heat and high humidity can occur with heat index values > 104 °F. Since 1981, the highest air temperature was 101.3 °F on 07/22/2011, and the highest daily average mean dew point was 74.0 °F on 08/12/2016.
+Although most summer days are slightly humid in Hilltown Twp, episodes of heat and high humidity can occur with heat index values > 104 °F. Since 1981, the highest air temperature was 101.3 °F on July 22, 2011, and the highest daily average mean dew point was 74.0 °F on August 12, 2016.
 The average wettest month is July which corresponds with the annual peak in thunderstorm activity.
-Since 1981, the wettest calendar day was 6.66 in on 08/27/2011.
-During the winter months, the average annual extreme minimum air temperature is -3.1 °F. Since 1981, the coldest air temperature was -13.5 °F on 01/22/1984.
+Since 1981, the wettest calendar day was 6.66 in on August 27, 2011.
+During the winter months, the average annual extreme minimum air temperature is -3.1 °F. Since 1981, the coldest air temperature was -13.5 °F on January 22, 1984.
 Episodes of extreme cold and wind can occur with wind chill values < -14 °F. The average annual snowfall (Nov-Apr) is between 30 in and 36 in.
 Ice storms and large snowstorms depositing ≥ 12 in of snow occur once every few years, particularly during nor’easters from December through February.

+Education

+Most of the township is in the Pennridge School District, while a small portion in the southeast corner is in North Penn School District.